pniewiejski/algorithms-playground/sorting/selection-sort/README.md

 This basically comes down to the complexity of **O(n^2)**.

-A sorted sublist of items which is built up from left to right at the front (left) of the list and a sublist of the remaining unsorted items that occupy the rest of the list.
+The _sorted_ sub-list of items which is built up from left to right.
+That is at the front (left) of the original list.
+The sub-list of the _remaining_ unsorted items occupy the remainder of the list.
 Initially, the sorted sublist is empty and the unsorted sublist is the entire input list.